 For each role in the protocol there must be exactly one such role constraint sentence.
 The interpreter makes sure that these role constraints are not violated.
 That is, when an agent tries to connect to the communication server with a role for which there are already too many participants, the connection will be refused.
-If there are not yet enough participants for every role, then every message is considered illegal.
-In other words: the agents can only start sending messages to one another when there are enough participants for every role.
+If on the other hand there are not enough participants for every role, then every message is considered illegal.
+Therefore, the agents cannot start sending messages to one another until there are enough participants for every role.